 Dark chocolate and white chocolate combine into a delicious bite-sized treat in my new Candied Pumpkin Chocolate Cups recipe!
+Use dark chocolate to keep these chocolate cups paleo!

 This is going to be a popular post with all of you pumpkin lovers AND all of you chocolate lovers.